 - 1 This includes nine Heritage Assets valued at £1 each (in accordance with accounting guidance) as they are held by the council as custodian for future generations. - 2 Investment Properties are held for capital appreciation or income generation.
-The current Investment Properties generated net income of £0.741 million in 2021/22.
+The current Investment Properties are forecast to generate net income of £0.741 million in 2021/22.